jython/book/sandbox/concurrency.rst

     cache.
 Used timed execution services instead.

-These classes are more useful if you have an existing Python codebase that utilizes them, otherwise, we recommend the more robust Java variants.
+These classes are more useful if you have an existing Python codebase that utilizes them, otherwise, we recommend the higher-level Java variants.

-XXX look through some Python codebases, see if these are actually used in practice.
+XXX a quick perusal of Google Code suggests that Semaphore is rarely used in practice.